A-Levels Curriculum Guide

 Careers in Physics may be very versatile, but if you have chosen medicine, engineering, IT or architecture, or even management and finance, the skills developed by studying Physics are still highly regarded.

-POLITICS - Block C - Edexcel/Pearson
+POLITICS - Edexcel/Pearson

 Lessons 6.75 hours total per week.